 In 1997, the first Microcredit Summit launched a nine-year campaign to reach 100 million of the world’s poorest families, especially the women of those families, with credit for self-employment and other financial and business services by the year 2005.

-In November of 2006 the Campaign was re-launched to 2015 with two new goals:
+In November of 2006 the Campaign was re-launched with two new goals:

 In addition to our goals, the Campaign has four core themes that focus not only on the number of clients reached but also on the quality of the practitioners’ work: